jonathancross/jc-docs/Bitcoin_mobile_privacy.md

 4. The Tor network hides the user’s IP address.
 This frustrates attempts to **geolocate transactions** and **clustering Bitcoin addresses** per IP address.

-5. If you own the trusted peer, then you know a **third party is not monitoring transactions** before they are broadcast on the Bitcoin network.
+5. If you own the Trusted peer, then you can be reasonably confident that a **third party is not monitoring transactions** before they are broadcast on the Bitcoin network.

 Essentially we resolve the most significant issues inherent in a mobile wallet client using existing software.